sahiljadhav1005/nlp/README.md

 ---

 ## Project Overview
 This mini project applies Natural Language Processing (NLP) and Machine Learning (ML) techniques to detect fraudulent financial transactions based on their textual descriptions.
-It leverages traditional ML models, deep learning architectures, and state-of-the-art transformer embeddings to achieve high accuracy in fraud classification.
+We use traditional ML algorithms, deep learning architectures, and state-of-the-art transformer models such as BERT and RoBERTa to classify transactions as fraudulent or non-fraudulent.

 ---